aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-scenes-and-models/compress-3d-scenes/_index.md

 - **Is compression lossless?** Yes, Aspose.3D’s built‑in compression is lossless for geometry and textures.
 - **How much size reduction can I expect?** Typically 30‑60 % depending on scene complexity and texture count.

-## What is Scene Compression in Aspose.3D?
+## How to Reduce 3D File Size with Scene Compression
 Scene compression is the process of encoding a 3‑D scene into a more compact representation.
 Aspose.3D leverages the AMF format’s built‑in gzip‑style compression, allowing you to ship large models more efficiently.
+By enabling compression in `AmfSaveOptions`, you tell the library to pack geometry, materials, and textures into a smaller binary container while preserving every detail.

 ## Why Reduce 3D File Size?
 - **Faster downloads** – Users on limited bandwidth get a smoother experience.